armno/blog/content/post/vercel/index.md

 >}}

 (I tried [AWS Lambda](https://aws.amazon.com/lambda/) a while ago and didn't get it much.
-It is too complicated for me as a frontend developer.
-That's just my feeling though.)
+It is too complicated for me as a frontend developer.)

 ## Moving Process

-A rough plan would be:
+My rough plan would be:

-0. I have to separate my app into 2 parts &mdash; frontend & backend, which is already done that way.
+0. Take frontend app and backend part out of Express.
+This is relatively easy because in the app there is not much to do with Express anyway.
-1. Put the frontend app to the hosting service
+1. Put the frontend app to the hosting service.
-2. Put the backend app (function, actually) to Serverless Functions service.
+2. Put the backend app (function, actually) to the Serverless Functions service.
-3. Make the domain `cmair.space` to point to Vercel instead of DigitalOcean.
+3. Make the domain `cmair.space` point to Vercel.

 ### Deploy the frontend app to the hosting service